 This year’s lineup is basically consistent with past years, with mostly bluegrass, Americana, and folk and a couple electric acts to break things up.
 “I wanted to maintain the style of music while integrating other bands that complement the strictly bluegrass, newgrass genre,” John Westbrook told Live For Live Music.
 “It was important to me to include bands such as Ghost Light that are typically not on a festival like this, but I think the flow of music is very, very important.”

 Westbrook was particularly excited to highlight lesser known artists like Milwaukee’s Old Pup and Pajamas, from Ann Arbor, MI. “[Pajamas] have been touring super hard.
 They’re just getting their feet wet, but they’re all incredibly talented musicians.
 The drummer Graham Low is classically trained from music school and sings.
 He’s like Levon Helm.
-And I think the point of music festivals in my eyes is to draw folks who know bands through the festival.
-And then, the best festivals I’ve ever been to, you see a handful of bands that you’ve just never heard of before and you leave as a fan.”
+The point of music festivals in my eyes is to draw folks who know bands to the festival.
+The best festivals I’ve ever been to, you see a handful of bands that you’ve just never heard of before and you leave as a fan.”

-Additional performers on this year’s lineup include River Spell, Sicard Hollow, Cordovas, and Debutants.
+Additional performers on this year’s lineup include Cordovas, Sicard Hollow, Debutants, and River Spell.
 The fest is also adding camping for the first time this year.
-Campers can pull their cars right up to their campsites, which will be located on a pristine field that “has never been utilized for anything other than a cross-country race,” (so you know it’s flat!) just a short walk from the stages.
+Campers can pull their cars right up to their campsites, which will be located on a pristine field that is just a short walk from the stages.
 There will also be RV camping as well as a family camping area.

-Children are very much welcome at the festival, and there will be kid-friendly activities throughout the event, including slackline lessons courtesy of Slack-Librium, a Lake Michigan-inspired rock skipping competition, and friendly barn animals.
+Children are very much welcome at the festival, and those under 12 get in free.
+There will be kid-friendly activities throughout the event, including slackline lessons courtesy of Slack-Librium, a Lake Michigan-inspired rock skipping competition, and friendly barn animals.
 There will also be bubbles—lots and lots of bubbles.
 “Bubbles are very important.
 Very, very important,” John Westbrook said.
 “A guy’s whole job is to just have giant bubbles flowing all day and teach the kids how that works.”

 Children and adults are invited to enjoy nature walks led by professional arborists who will teach about all of the trees and foliage onsite, and a local yogi and professional chiropractor will be offering morning yoga and meditation sessions.
 A health and wellness market will also take place on Saturday, showcasing different local vendors.